 The Executive Committee may act by a simple majority of members voting unless otherwise provided in these principles.

 2. Meeting Schedule: The coalition shall meet at least quarterly, at an agreed place and time.
+Meetings can be held in-person, fully virtual, or hybrid in accordance with applicable laws.
 Meetings may be scheduled more frequently as necessary.
-Notices of meetings must be posted in compliance with all applicable laws.

 3. Committees: The Coalition or Chair may create committees and working groups as needed.
 Members of the region may form committees or work groups among themselves to consider matters of interest.
 Proposals or projects developed by committees or work groups are subject to review and ratification by the Coalition.